wvandaal/PwrSlide/README.md

 ## Usage

-Each Impress presentation is build using three main components, each denoted by a custom tag:
+Each PwrSlide presentation is build using three main components, each denoted by a custom tag:

-`<impress-deck>`
+`<pwr-deck>` is the container for you presentation.
+The majority of the application logic resides within

 ## Options